 Goal setting is one thing and making your coaching clients achieve those objectives is entirely another It especially gets challenging when you’re working in a demanding space like health and fitness.
 Motivating your coaching clients to follow your designed eating or workout routine isn’t as easy as it may sound.
 You have to deal with

-The Italian cuisine: the queen of the Mediterranean cuisine The Mediterranean cuisine is rich, but the Italian cuisine is probably the most highly varied of all cooking traditions in South Europe.
-This is a natural consequence of the fact that it is based on regional traditions.
-Culinary traditions used (and sometimes still are) handed over from
+The Italian cuisine: the queen of the Mediterranean cuisine The Mediterranean cuisine is rich, we all know that.
+However, the Italian cuisine is probably the most highly varied of all cooking traditions in South Europe.
+This is a natural consequence of the fact that regional traditions dominate in this country.
+Culinary traditions were (and sometimes still